raganwald-deprecated/homoiconic/2012/12/combinators_2.md

 }
 ```

+### partial with template arguments

-They work, but are cumbersome if we want to partially apply a function with a "hole" in the arguments, e.g.
+`lpartial` and `rpartial` work, but are cumbersome if we want to partially apply a function with a "hole" in the arguments, e.g.

 ```javascript
 function formal (greeting, you, me) {